API – Application Programming Interface

 An impulse to discuss:

-The importance of APIs is underestimated.
+The importance of Application Programming Interfaces is underestimated.
 Not the platforms but open interfaces are the reason for success.

 The accumulated experience of a developer in discovering and learning the possibilities, and the integration of new functions is called Developer Experience (DX).